Leading a healthy sex life is very important for most of us.

 Although giving birth is involved with our sexual health, when we talk about sex we usually mean the act of physical intimacy between two lovers.

 When a couple become new parents there are many novelties in their lives.
-Reintroducing sex after giving birth is important and it’s a healthy way to approach the new postpartum period we’re going through.
+Reintroducing sex after birth is important and it’s a healthy way to approach the new postpartum period we’re going through.

 When a woman gives birth, whether, by c-section or vaginal birth, she understands that sex as she used to know it will not be the same – at least, not for a few weeks or even months.